 Puppies, elderly, small, sick or underweight dogs, and those bred to live in hot regions are more sensitive to cold weather.
 So, a spitz-type breed, like a Siberian Husky, with its thick double coat, is much less likely to shiver when the temperatures drop when compared to a svelte, single-coated Greyhound.

 You don’t always have to worry if your dog is shaking.
-Sometimes it can occur as a consequence of being happy and excited.
-They might have seen you returning home after a day of work and start trembling in anticipation of greeting you.
+Sometimes it can result from being happy and excited.
+They might see you returning home after a day of work and start trembling in anticipation of greeting you.

 This excited shaking can become problematic, however, if your dog is frequently in an over-aroused state.
 It can create impulse control issues, stress, and hypervigilance.
 You may need to work on lowering their levels of excitement around triggers or give them appropriate alternative mental enrichment and training exercises.